 We prefer Flexible Dieting which allows you to control the types of food you eat.
 You just hit your Protein, Carbohydrate, Fat and Fiber goals.
-That said, it’s perfectly fine to prep your food based on your macro guidelines since YOU get to chose the food you eat.
+That said, it’s perfectly fine to prep your food based on your macro guidelines since YOU get to choose the food you eat.
 It’s much more sustainable and more pleasant for the athlete.
-We will set your Macro goals for you, and modify them as needed depending on your goal (fat loss, muscle gain, contest prep, etc).
-No need for guess work, no restrictions, just eat the food you like and we will tell you how/when to adjust as much as needed.
+We will set your Macro goals for you and modify them as needed depending on your goal (fat loss, muscle gain, contest prep, etc).
+No need for guess work, no restrictions, just eat the food you like, and we will tell you how/when to adjust as much as needed.
 You can even use the style of diet you like.
 Want to stick with “clean eating”, “Keto”, “Snake Diet”, “Vegan” etc…have at it.
 Again, just choose the foods you want and hit your goals and you are compliant.
 There is no fear of “cheating” because you have the final say in how you hit your macros.
 Our nutrition plans are just like our workout plans.
 Completely individualized and are modified as you progress.

 When can I start prep?